Home » Symptoms » Cat Symptoms A-Z » Blood Visible in the Front of the Eye

 Basics and possible causes

 Hyphema can be triggered by a variety of causes.
-A common cause is traumatic injuries resulting from accidents, fights, or falls.
+A common cause is traumatic injuries that can result from accidents, fights, or falls.
 Such injuries can damage blood vessels in the eye, leading to bleeding.

-In addition to trauma, certain diseases can also lead to hyphema.
-These include systemic diseases such as high blood pressure, blood clotting disorders, or inflammatory conditions in the eye, such as uveitis.
-These conditions can weaken the blood vessels in the eye or impair blood clotting, leading to bleeding.
+In addition to traumas, certain diseases can also lead to hyphema.
+These include systemic diseases such as high blood pressure, blood coagulationBlood coagulation is a process that helps stop Bleeding when a blood vessel is damaged.
+Platelets and certain proteins in the plasma form a blood clot that seals the wound. disorders, or inflammatory processes in the eye, such as uveitis.
+These diseases can weaken the blood vessels in the eye or impair blood coagulationBlood coagulation is a process that helps stop Bleeding when a blood vessel is damaged.
+Platelets and certain proteins in the plasma form a blood clot that seals the wound., leading to bleeding.

 Typical accompanying symptoms